 We expect to incur losses from operations for the near future.
 We expect to incur increasing research and development expenses, including expenses related to additional clinical trials.
-We expect that our general and administrative expenses will decrease in the near term, as we have taken certain measures to reduce costs in order to preserve cash to fund our activities through at least the end of the ongoing Phase 3 HONOR study in military-related PTSD.
-Our existing cash is sufficient to fund our operating expenses and planned clinical trial through the end of 2018, but we do not have enough resources to meet our operating requirements for the one-year period from the date of filing of this Form 10-K.
+We will not have enough resources to meet our operating requirements for the one-year period from the date of this report.